wanghmin/wanghmin2.github.io/content/publication/yang-2016-ess/index.md

   projection-based incompressible SPH.
 Our experiment shows that the developed algorithm can produce realistic capillary wave effects on both thin liquid features and large liquid bodies.
 Its computational overhead is also small.
+summary: Capillary waves are difficult to simulate due to their fast traveling speed and high frequency.
+In this paper, we propose to approximate capillary wave effects by surface compression waves under the SPH framework.
 ---